-In Belgium, there is a general obligation for data controllers to notify their data processing activities to the Privacy Commission.
-Exemptions from this notification obligation exist for standard data processing activities (e.g., standard payroll administration), provided certain conditions are met (e.g., conditions concerning types of data and data subjects, data retention, disclosure to third parties, etc.).
+There is a general obligation for data controllers to register their data processing activities with the Privacy Commission.
+Exemptions from this registration obligation exist for standard data processing activities (e.g., standard payroll administration), provided certain conditions are met (e.g., conditions concerning types of data and data subjects, data retention, disclosure to third parties, etc.).